AmbrosIA-Institute/texas-meditation-rangers-duel/www/readme.md

 Don't commit contents of 'dist' directory

-A browser window should open in http://localhost:3000
+A browser window should open in http://localhost:3000 and will watch for changes in `/www/src` and publish to `/www/dist`

 ### Other Commands
 Run dev build without reload